 If you choose to register your child in a non-member league, your child will immediately lose all Hockey Canada membership privileges for the remainder of the hockey season.

 Q: Are there female-only teams?

 Yes!
-While many minor hockey teams are co-ed, Hockey Canada and its partner organizations are also proud to offer a variety of female-only options for girls and young women interested in playing hockey.
+While many hockey teams are co-ed, Hockey Canada and its partner organizations are also proud to offer a variety of female-only options for girls and young women interested in playing hockey.
 Over 89,000 girls and women play hockey in Canada, and female-only leagues are available in and around major cities in every province.
-Contact your local minor hockey association for details on female-only leagues in your area.
+Contact your local hockey association for details on female-only leagues in your area.